-For interns and RMOs the most common form of callback occurs through participation in a sick relief roster.
+For interns and RMOs, the most common form of callback occurs through participation in a sick relief roster.
 This is when you are on call in case another JMO is sick and unable to attend a rostered shift.
 When you are called in for this purpose, it is usually reflected on your timesheet as though you had been rostered to the shift which you have taken over, rather than as a callback.
-The payment is the same either way.
+The payment is the same either way and MUST

 The more common form of callback usually only applies to the advanced trainees from a small group of disciplines, especially the procedural sub-specialties.
 Once called back, registrars are required to be signed out before leaving the hospital.
 Further details including the documentation required on the callback claim form

-are found in the policy below, which encompasses both callbacks and unrostered overtime:
+are found in the policy PD2019-27, which encompasses both callbacks and unrostered overtime

 Claims for Remote Clinical Appraisals

 The hospitals current policy for the administration of claims for payment of call backs and remote clinical appraisals can be found on the policy database on the hospital Intranet.

 The claiming medical officer must be listed on the relevant on-call roster for the period in which they are making a claim for payment of a clinical appraisal undertaken remotely.
 Claim forms are available in the RSU and the RMO Common Room.